zeropingheroes/lanager/readme.md

 ## Installation on [Ubuntu Server 14.04](http://www.ubuntu.com/download/server)

-*Advanced users will be able to deploy LANager to Windows and OS X, though this is not recommended.*
+*Advanced users will be able to deploy LANager to Windows and OS X, though LANager has not been fully tested on these OSes.*

 1. Install the project's packaged dependencies: